IgniteUI/igniteui-docfx/en/components/mask.md

 | C | any keyboard character |

 #### Apply Mask on Input
-In the following example, we apply a phone mask to an input.
+In the following example, we apply a phone number with an extension mask to an input.

 ```html
 <!--sample.component.html-->